ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 [Beta]{: tag-cyan}

 Use the following command syntax to mount the share.
-Replace the mountpath with the information that is specific to your file share.
+Replace the mount path with the information that is specific to your file share.

 ```sh
 mount -t ibmshare -o stunnel 10.0.0.1:/MOUNT_PATH /mnt/MOUNT_POINT